Round Rock, Texas: History

-The earliest known "historical" Native American occupants, the Tonkawa, were a flint-working, hunting people who followed the buffalo on foot and periodically set fire to the prairie to aid them in their hunts.

-Post-Archaic Native American History

-During the 18th century, the Tonkawa made the transition to a horse culture and used firearms to a limited extent.
-Apparently, small numbers of Kiowa, Yojuane, Tawakoni, and Mayeye Native-Americans lived in the county at the time of the earliest Anglo settlements.
-After they were crowded out by white settlement, the Comanches raided settlements in the county until the 1860s.
-In the late 19th century, Native Americans were being pushed out of Central Texas.

 As the area developed into a rural Anglo community, some of the modern paved roads followed the original Native-American pathways.
 One famous immigration route passed through Round Rock and is called the "Double File Trail" because the path was wide enough for two horsemen to ride side-by-side.
 It is part of a longer trail from North Texas that crossed the San Gabriel River in Georgetown, Brushy Creek in Round Rock, and the Colorado River in Austin.
-An elementary school in the Round Rock school district is named for the trail, Double File Trail Elementary School.